 If you intend on seeing any of the museums through the Paris Pass, you MUST ALSO pick up a Paris Museum Pass.
 This is NOT something you can download from the Paris Pass or Go City.

-Day 1: Travel Day – Welcome to Paris, Wine Tasting, and the Eiffel Tower
+Paris Day 1: Welcome to Paris!
+Getting Lost, Wine Tasting, Seine River Cruise, and the Eiffel Tower

-We spent our first day familiarizing ourselves with the streets of Paris the best way I know how – by getting “lost!”
+After landing and eating breakfast, my friend Kelly and I spent the beginning of our first day familiarizing ourselves with the streets of Paris the best way I know how – by getting “lost!”
 When I have free time on my travel day, I love to leave my hotel, pick a direction, and just start walking.
 You’ll be amazed at how much you discover when you have no idea what’s there…in fact, we even stumbled upon the Louvre this way!

 Wine tasting at Les Caves du Louvre